CSC207-UofT/course-project-group-047-1/phase0/CRC/AccountManager.md

-Class name: AccountManager
+Class name: AccountManager(Use case)

 Responsibilities:
-* Store customers and deliverymen accounts registered in this store in a collection.
+* Store customers and deliverymen accounts registered in this store in collections.

 Variables:
-* customerAccounts
+* customers
-* deliverymenAccounts
+* deliverymen

 Collaborators:
 * Customer